jonconley/jonconley/README.md

 - 👋 Hi, I’m @jonconley
-- 👀 I’m interested in ... devops, apis, automation, golang, powershell
+- 👀 I’m interested in ... devops, apis, automation, python, powershell
-- 🌱 I’m currently learning ... kubernetes
+- 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
   - any application focused around the interests or learning above
     - applications focused on food availability logistics
     - increasing transparency of anything
     - optimizing our potential via health or wellness.
 - 📫 How to reach me ... github@codetocope.com

 <!---